Canon T6 vs Leica T

 Body comparison: Canon T6 vs Leica T

 The physical size and weight of the Canon T6 and the Leica T are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (29 percent) than the Canon T6.
 Moreover, the T Typ 701 is markedly lighter (21 percent) than the T6.
 In this context, it is worth noting that neither the T6 nor the T Typ 701 are weather-sealed.